bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 > component and can be used for creating loaders, warnings/alerts, prompts, and more.

 `<b-overlay>` can be used to obscure almost any thing.
-Example use cases would be forms, tables, delete confirmation dialogs, or anywhere you need to signal that the application is busy perfoming a background task, or to signal that a certain component is unavailable.
+Example use cases would be forms, tables, delete confirmation dialogs, or anywhere you need to signal that the application is busy performing a background task, or to signal that a certain component is unavailable.

 The component `<b-overlay>` was introduced in BootstrapVue version `v2.7.0`.